-The Flu: A Guide for Parents
+The Flu:

 Influenza (also known as flu) is a contagious respiratory illness caused by influenza viruses that infect the nose, throat and lungs.
 Flu is different from a cold, and usually comes on suddenly.
 Each year flu viruses cause millions of illnesses, hundreds of thousands of hospital stays and thousands or tens of thousands of deaths in the United States.